 Is there a lot of road walking on the Camino del Norte?

 There were some roads and sidewalks on the route like on any other Camino.
 If I must compare the Northern Way with other Caminos we’ve done – there was less walking on the asphalt or cobblestones than on the Portuguese Way but more than on the Primitivo.
-First days the route goes most of the time on the path or beach not much paved roads.
+First days the route goes most of the time on the path or beach, not many tar roads.
 Most of the time you get asphalt or roads when you walk in or out of the big cities – usually the least pleasant part of the Camino e.g. walking out of Bilbao, walking from Gijón to Avilés, walking out of Santander.
-Unfortunately we can’t compare it with the French Way because we haven’t walked it yet.
+Unfortunately, we can’t compare it with the French Way because we haven’t walked it yet.

 Would you recommend to walk the Northern Way for the first Camino de Santiago?